tarkatronic/tarkatronic/README.md

 I also like rock climbing.
 And cars.
 And beer.
 But those aren't really related to this.
 For the most part.
 Sometimes.

-- 🔭 I’m currently working on security and Open Source for Pinwheel (@underdog-tech)
+- 🔭 I’m currently seeking new employment!
 - 🌱 I’m currently learning TypeScript, Nim, Rust, Elixir, Go
 - 😄 Pronouns: He/Him